Benestar/asparagus/README.md

 LIMIT 10
 ```

+More complex queries can be built by using subgraphs or subqueries.
+To create a new subgrapho or
+subquery, you can call `QueryBuilder::newSubgraph` or `QueryBuilder::newSubquery`.

 ## Tests

 This library comes with a set up PHPUnit tests that cover all non-trivial code.
 You can run these